Saying goodbye to a long-time friend is painful. We work with clients to ensure their pet's comfort and dignity.

 Grieving and Pet Loss information:

 Pet Loss Support Group: You and your feelings of grief and loss matter.
 If you are feeling overwhelmed with grief, we encourage you to join others who share similar feelings at the Pet Loss Support Group.
 The group meets on the first Tuesday of every month from 5:30-6:30 pm at the Four Seasons Buncombe County Office, 373 Biltmore Avenue, Asheville.
 Anyone who has lost a pet and is grieving and needs further support is welcome and there is no cost involved.

 "Paws on the Heart" Pet Loss & Grief Support Group: Coping with a serious illness or death of a pet can be a devastating experience to individuals sharing their lives with animals.
 Losing a pet from divorce or other situations can be equally devastating and stressful.
 It’s also an emotional time for individuals working with animals on a daily basis.

-It’s never easy saying goodbye, whether it’s a family grieving the loss of a beloved pet at age fifteen or a veterinarian and staff ending the suffering of a patient and consoling their clients.
-The human-animal bond runs deep; being able to express one’s feelings and emotions when experiencing a loss is both helpful and healing.
+It is never easy to say goodbye, whether it be a family grieving the loss of a beloved pet at the age of fifteen or a veterinarian and staff ending the suffering of a patient and consoling their clients.
+The human-animal bond runs deep and being able to express one’s feelings and emotions when experiencing a loss is both helpful and healing.